Malaysia announces tighter 2023 budget as it warns of slowing growth

 "This is in line with the government's commitment to maintain fiscal prudence and discipline in order to ensure fiscal sustainability in the long term," it said.

-Targeted subsidies will be gradually implemented in 2023, it said, adding that it expects to spend RM42 billion for subsidies and social assistance next year.
+Targeted subsidies will be gradually implemented in 2023, it said, adding that it expects to spend 42 billion ringgit for subsidies and social assistance next year.